themindfulbit/td/_content/1-episodes/2014-04-21-073-bringing-stories-to-life-with-helene-wecker.md

 *The Golem and the Jinni* is a story that interweaves Jewish and Arab American traditions and mythologies amidst the backdrop of [New York City in 1899](http://www.helenewecker.com/new-york-in-1899/).
 Ensuring that a novel with such distinctive themes rang true required Helene to conduct exhaustive research and pay careful attention to the "rules" of the world she was creating.

 Fortunately, Helene had access to family traditions from both cultures as well as the Columbia University library.
 That being said, making a [golem](http://en.wikipedia.org/wiki/Golem) and a
-[jinni](http://en.wikipedia.org/wiki/Jinn) believably walk the streets of [The Lower East Side](http://www.helenewecker.com/new-york-in-1899/the-lower-east-side/) and [Little Syria](http://www.helenewecker.com/new-york-in-1899/little-syria/) requires an immense amount of good old-fashioned hard work &ndash; far more than just a quick viewing of [Funny Girl](http://en.wikipedia.org/wiki/Funny_Girl_(film)).
+[jinni](http://en.wikipedia.org/wiki/Jinn) believably walk the streets of [The Lower East Side](http://www.helenewecker.com/new-york-in-1899/the-lower-east-side/) and [Little Syria](http://www.helenewecker.com/new-york-in-1899/little-syria/) requires an immense amount of good old-fashioned hard work – far more than just a quick viewing of [Funny Girl](http://en.wikipedia.org/wiki/Funny_Girl_(film)).

 * [Maronite Church](http://en.wikipedia.org/wiki/Maronite_Church)
 * [Eastern Orthodox Church](http://en.wikipedia.org/wiki/Eastern_Orthodox_Church)